shyamal-jadav/Hangman-Game/README.md

 # Hangman-Game
-This is a game of two player. which is implemented in c language. this is two player game where one of the player give name of the movie which is not known by the second player and second player have to guess name of that movie which was given by the first player.
+This is a game of two player, which is implemented in C language.
+This is a two player game where one of the player gives name of the movie that is unkown to the second player and second player have to guess the name of that movie which was given by the first player.

 #### Contribution Guidelines
 1. Fork the repo